Product

 Person holding an alert sign in front of his face.

-Pre-employment background checks can be an important part of the hiring process.
-But what happens if the background check reveals unexpected information about your candidate?
-Can you still present a job offer?
-Let’s take a closer look at the common issues that might come up on a background check and five steps that can help you make an informed decision.
+Pre-employment background checks are often an important part of the hiring process.
+But what happens if the results of a background check show unexpected information about the candidate?
+Let’s take a closer look at what a “failed” background check might mean and how to make informed decisions.

 Note: As an organization, GoodHire does not use pass or fail language with regard to background checks.
 However, we know that many people do use these terms and have questions about how to proceed when a background check requires extra consideration.